Bookstagram: Social media's rising literary club | DW | 21.10.2019

 Books as props and backdrops

-Among the top stars in the bookstagrammer scene is James Trevino, who has amassed 233,000 followers by using books to create sculptures and landscapes related to famous stories.
+Among the top stars in the bookstagrammer scene is James Trevino (pictured top), who has amassed 233,000 followers by using books to create sculptures and landscapes related to famous stories.
 Other "book porn" trends on Instagram include laying on a backdrop of open books.

 Critics may ask if the books in such Instagram posts serve more as good-looking props than something to actually be read.
 But for Nils, these aren't incompatible: "It's better to get into books that way than not at all...
 If you can combine creativity with reading books and talking about them, then why not!"